 If a loved one suffers from a severe disability or is near the end of his/her life, I strongly recommend that you read this New York Times article, "'Passive Euthanasia' in Hospitals Is the Norm, Doctors Say," by Gina Kolata.
 Sadly, a caregiver may facilitate your loved one's death due to nothing more than the caregiver's own misinterpreted perceptions.

-In 2018, Steve gave an updated seminar called "Inventories and Accounts for Minors & Disabled Persons in Cook County, Illinois in 2018."
-The presentation, and all materials, are online and available for free.
-Attorneys may view the seminar for 1 hour of CLE credit.
+In 2022, Steve gave an updated seminar called "Inventories and Accounts for Minors & Disabled Persons in Cook County, Illinois in 2022."
+This production teaches laws, procedures and best practices relating to Guardianship Inventories and Accounts in Cook County.
+The presentation and all materials are online and available for free.
+CVLS volunteers may view the seminar for 1 hour of CLE credit.
 Guardians can watch this seminar to learn more about how lawyers develop Inventories and Accounts (also called "Accountings").

-In 2015, Steve gave an updated seminar called "Administration of Small, Uncontested Decedent Estates in Cook County, Illinois in 2015."
-Again, the presentation and all materials are online and available for free, and attorneys may view the seminar for 1 hour of CLE credit.
-Others are encouraged to watch this for a deeper insight into what a lawyer must do to assist a representative of a Decedent Estate.
+In 2021, Steve gave an updated seminar called "Administration of Small, Uncontested Decedent Estates in Cook County, Illinois in 2021."
+This production introduces administration basics to attorneys who are not experienced with Decedent Estates.
+Again, the presentation and all materials are online and available for free.
+CVLS volunteers may view the seminar for 1 hour of CLE credit.
+Others are encouraged to explore this for a deeper insight into what a lawyer must do to assist a representative of a Decedent Estate.